adorsys/datasafe-migration/README.md

 The migration should not take longer than a second.
 But this strongly depends on the s3 connection, the hardware and the amount of data, that has to be migrated.
 For that a user, that tries to access the data is blocked as long as the migration is active.
-If a user at another node tries to access the same date, this user becomes blocked too.
+If a user at another node tries to access the same user, this request becomes blocked too.
 As soon as the migration is finished, the block is release.
 But if for WHATEVER reasons, the migration takes longer as excpeted, an exception is thrown and the migration aborted.
-This time, to wait for a migration to be finished is set in the default to 20 000 Milliseconds and can be set in the properties too:
+This time, to wait for a migration to be finished is set in the default to 20 seconds and can be set in the properties too:
 ```
 datasafe
   migration:
-    timeout: 1000
+    timeout: 20000
 ```

 ## log